Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning for Trajectory Data Mining

 As shown in Figure~\ref{fig:prediction}, in trajectory data mining, \textit{forecasting tasks aim to accurately predict future movements of individuals (i.e., Location Forecasting) or crowds (Flow Forecasting) based on historical data}\cite{luca2021survey}.

-\textbf{Location Forecasting.} Location forecasting aims to predict individual subsequent locations based on their historical movement data.
-It involves understanding and modeling the spatial (\eg~location), temporal (\eg~day of week), external (\eg~weather), and personalized (\eg~periodic visits) patterns of individuals. \textit{Formally, given the historical movement data of a person, the task predicts the next spatial point or region that the user is most likely to visit}.
-This can be formulated as a classification problem, where the next location is one of several predefined regions, or as a regression problem, predicting the exact geographical coordinates \cite{luca2021survey}.
-The challenge of such approaches lies in accurately modeling the complexity of human movement and the various factors that influence location selection, such as time of day, personal preferences, and social behavior.
+\textbf{Location Forecasting.} This task aims to predict an individual's subsequent location using their historical movement data.
+It requires modeling spatial (\eg, location), temporal (\eg, day of week), external (\eg, weather), and personalized (\eg, periodic visits) patterns. \textit{Formally, given a person's historical movement data, the task predicts the most likely next spatial point or region}~\cite{luca2021survey}.
+This is formulated either as a classification problem (next location is one of predefined regions) or a regression problem (predicting exact geographical coordinates).
+The challenge lies in accurately modeling the complexity of human movement and factors influencing location selection, such as time, personal preferences, and social behavior.